SubNato/Compair/README.md

 Upgraded search view to include a search by parish feature.
 Additionally, immediate search when a category or parish is selected. ✔️

-Implement a profile picture upload for BUSINESSES AND ADMINS OR SUPER ADMIN ONLY. <- Now at this
+Implement a profile picture upload for BUSINESSES AND ADMINS OR SUPER ADMIN ONLY.
+(Works, but please implement a feature to remove the profile picture without replacing it.
+Literally remove it)<- Now at this

 Very important -> Remember to implement a filter by parish feature ✅

+Protect the upload on the backend.
+If you are not a business nor admin, no user uploads.

 In the backend add the address fields of the user.
 ORRRRRRRRRRRRRRRRRRR Just make BUSINESSES add their full info.
 DO IT FOR USERS SO THAT THEY CAN GET CUSTOM ITEMS.
 YEAAAAAAAAAAAAAAAAA

+Let businesses see their own products with the option of deleting them.

 Fix user changing name, pixel overflow.